aileencluo/aileencluo.github.io/research.md

 <!-- ===== Philosophy of Cognitive Science ===== -->
 <h2 id="cogsci" style="font-size:1.6em; margin-top:40px; border-left:4px solid #1B3A57; padding-left:10px;">Philosophy of Cognitive Science and AI</h2>
 <p>A third, emerging strand of my research engages with contemporary philosophy of cognitive science and AI, addressing both foundational questions and practical implications.
 At the theoretical level, I examine agency and interpretability in artificial systems, with particular attention to how historical ideas can shed light on current debates.
 At the practical level, I bring these insights to bear on questions in AI governance.
-Building on my earlier work in the philosophy of law and action, I explore how increasingly agentic artificial systems challenge existing conceptions of risk, responsibility, and regulation.</p>
+Building on my earlier work in the philosophy of law and action, I explore how increasingly agentic artificial systems challenge existing conceptions of risk, intention, and responsibility.</p>

 <figure class="figure-torn">
   <img src="assets/cognitive.png" alt="Cognitive Science visual">